shiva-karthick/shankar-shiv.github.io/SDR/_posts/2020-02-02-Getting-started-with-SDR.markdown

 The minimum antenna length $$ l_{min} $$ for good reception is $$ l_{min} = 0.1 * \lambda $$, where $$ \lambda $$ is $$ \frac{c}{f} $$.

+For example, if a signal of frequency of 100 Mhz were to be propagated, the minimum antenna length is $$ 0.1 * \frac{3 * 10^{8}}{100 * 10^{6}}  = 0.3 metres $$ .
+The 0.3 metres is a practical length than compared to a signal of frequency of 100 Hz where we would require an antenna length of 300 Kilometres.

+The longer the antenna, the lower it's resonant frequency.
+The vice versa is the shorter the antenna, the higher it's resonant frequency .
+The closer you are to the resonant frequency, the signal reception is better.
+Remember that there is about 2cm of metal inside the antenna itself which needs to be added on.
+Below is a cheat sheet for various lengths and frequencies.
+Note that the length refers to the length of one side of the dipole only (e.g. the length that you need to extend each element out to).

+* Large Antenna, 5 Sections, 100cm + 2cm is resonant @ ~70 MHz
+* Large Antenna, 4 Sections, 80cm + 2cm is resonant @ ~87MHz
+* Large Antenna, 3 Sections, 60cm + 2cm is resonant @ ~115 MHz
+* Large Antenna, 2 Sections, 42cm + 2cm is resonant @ ~162 MHz
+* Large Antenna, 1 Section, 23cm + 2cm is resonant @ ~ 285 MHz
+* Small Antenna, 4 Sections, 14cm + 2cm is resonant @ ~445 MHz
+* Small Antenna, 3 Sections, 11cm + 2cm is resonant @ ~550 MHz
+* Small Antenna, 2 Sections, 8cm + 2cm is resonant @ ~720MHz
+* Small Antenna, 1 Section, 5cm + 2cm is resonant @ ~1030 MHz.

 For more indepth information, read [here](https://www.rtl-sdr.com/using-our-new-dipole-antenna-kit/)